Alternative Ways to Get Equity Out of Your Home

 But here’s how it differs from home equity loans and HELOCs.
 Instead of repaying on a standalone home equity product or second mortgage, the lender will combine your outstanding mortgage balance and the cash you take out in a new loan that replaces your old one.
 The interest rate could be higher, and you’ll generally pay more each month.

 Homeowners who want to consolidate debt or fund steep home improvements generally find these products very attractive.
-Paying off debt frees up funds to meet other financial goals, and home renovations could substantially increase your property value.
+Paying off debt frees up money to meet other financial goals, and home renovations could substantially increase your property value.

 Alternative Ways to Get Equity Out of Your Home